 In the next three years, like so many other organizations, Columbia Basin Trust will be working hard to fulfill its mission in what is likely to be a challenging economic climate.
 While we have been impacted by volatility in the financial markets, and our market securities have declined in value, our overall financial situation is stable.
 Our private placements are meeting our performance expectations and we have invested in two additional seniors care facilities in the Columbia Basin, one in Fruitvale and one in Nelson.
-Tailrace clean-up has been completed at our Brilliant Expansion power project, and we expect it to return to normal operations in the coming months, increasing our revenues from power sales.

-Over the next twelve months, we will be assessing the viability of another potential power project investment, the Waneta Expansion.
-A significant amount of work remains to be completed in this assessment, and the assessment will include consideration of the current state of the credit markets and the potential impact on the project.
-If the decision is made to approve this project, construction could begin on the Waneta Expansion as early as fall 2009.
+We continue to assess the viability of another potential power project investment, the Waneta Expansion.
+A significant amount of work remains to be completed in this assessment.
+If the decision is made to approve this project, the earliest possible start date for construction on the Waneta Expansion is fall 2009.